Brandon Westgate

 Brandon Westgate (born February 15, 1989) is a professional skateboarder.

 Early life

-Westgate was born in Wareham, Massachusetts, United States (US).
-When he was young, Westgate skated in his hometown and at Skater Island skate park in Rhode Island, US.
+Westgate was born in Wareham, Massachusetts, United States.
+When he was young, Westgate skated in his hometown and at Skater Island skate park in Middletown, Rhode Island, United States.

 Professional skateboarding

 In 2003 Westgate started his skateboarding career as a "flow" (a skateboarder's status prior to becoming an amateur where equipment and goods are 'flowed' to them) team rider for 5boro Skateboards.
 He gained some attention for his Word of Mouth part in 2004 (it was later identified in the "Classics" segment of Thrasher magazine), but left 5Boro to join Birdhouse Skateboards in October 2005, a company founded and owned by professional skateboarder Tony Hawk.

 In 2007 Westgate joined Zoo York Skateboards, followed by Emerica footwear in 2008—he would later attain professional status with Zoo York in May 2009 and released his first professional model Emerica shoe in early 2011.